-Save Cash and Reduce Fuel (SCARF) also offer a range of energy related services to help you live warmer and reduce your fuel bills.
-They have an expert team of advisors on hand to ensure you get accurate up to date advice.
-You can contact SCARF on 01224 213005 or email them at info@scarf.org.uk
+Save Cash and Reduce Fuel (Scarf) also offer a range of energy related services to help you live warmer and reduce your fuel bills.
+They have an expert team of advisors on hand to ensure you get accurate up to date advice to help reduce fuel poverty, reduce carbon emissions from your home, and improve the energy efficiency rating.
+Scarf services also include the Angus Home Energy Advice Team (HEAT) who can offer in-home advice.
+You can contact Scarf for local energy advice on 0808 129 0888 or email them at heat@scarf.org.uk